 Geestemünde, Port district in Bremerhaven, Germany

-The district connects to central Bremerhaven through multiple bus lines and features shopping centers, medical facilities, and educational institutions.
+The district connects easily to central Bremerhaven by bus and has shopping centers, medical facilities, and schools nearby.
+Infrastructure is arranged to support the daily needs of residents and workers.

 Location: Bremerhaven